-Certified Public Expenditures (CPE) of State Public Agencies.
+Application n for 1915(c) HCBS Waiver: NC.0423.R03.10 - Apr 01, 2023 (as of Apr 01, 2023) Page 278 of 301 Certified Public Expenditures (CPE) of State Public Agencies.
 Specify: (a) the state government agency or agencies that certify public expenditures for waiver services; (b) how it is assured that the CPE is based on the total computable costs for waiver services; and, (c) how the state verifies that the certified public expenditures are eligible for Federal financial participation in accordance with 42 CFR §433.51(b).(Indicate source of revenue for CPEs in Item I-4-a.)
 Certified Public Expenditures (CPE) of Local Government Agencies.

-Specify: (a) the local government agencies that incur certified public expenditures for waiver services; (b) how it is assured that the CPE is based on total computable costs for waiver services; and, (c) how the state verifies that the certified public expenditures are eligible for Federal financial participation in accordance with 42 CFR \$433.51(b).
+Specify: (a) the local government agencies that incur certified public expenditures for waiver services; (b) how it is assured that the CPE is based on total computable costs for waiver services; and, (c) how the state verifies that the certified public expenditures are eligible for Federal financial participation in accordance with 42 CFR §433.51(b).
 (Indicate source of revenue for CPEs in Item I-4-b.)

-I-2: Rates, Billing and Claims (3 of 3)

-d.
-Billing Validation Process.
-Describe the process for validating provider billings to produce the claim for federal financial participation, including the mechanism(s) to assure that all claims for payment are made only: (a) when the individual was eligible for Medicaid waiver payment on the date of service; (b) when the service was included in the participant's approved service plan; and, (c) the services were provided:

-At the State Level:
+Appendix I: Financial Accountability I-2: Rates, Billing and Claims (3 of 3) parti was e ng Validation Process.
+Describe the process for validating provider billings to produce the claim for federal financial cipation, including the mechanism(s) to assure that all claims for payment are made only: (a) when the individual eligible for Medicaid waiver payment on the date of service; (b) when the service was included in the participant's oved service plan; and, (c) the services were provided: The Info the State Level: State determines eligibility for capitated payments by identifying individuals through the Medicaid Management remation System (MMIS) who, as of a set date at the end of each month have a special indicator that signifies icipation in the Innovations waiver.
+(The special indicator is entered in the State's Eligibility Information System